West Iceland Day tour

 - drive road no. 1 to the south

-- if you are interested in visiting Akranes, turn right onto road no. 51, if not, you can just continue on road no. 1 driving through the tunnel underneath the fjord Hvalfjörður
+- if you would like to visit Akranes, turn right onto road no. 51.
+Otherwise, you can just continue on road no. 1 driving through the tunnel underneath the fjord Hvalfjörður

 - small town, 5600 inhabitants